Tom32i/portfolio-old/src/Resources/data/article/events-part-2.md

 Also Doctrine listeners and subscribers are not Symfony listeners and subscribers, it would be better to stick to one unique event system in you app.

-And there's the problem of persistence, Doctrine events are too tied to the flush process: you can receive an "UpdateEvent" and later learn that the flush did'nt go well, so the update was'nt persisted to the database after all.
+And there's the problem of persistence, Doctrine events are too tied to the flush process: you can receive an "UpdateEvent" and later learn that the flush did'nt go well, so the update wasn't persisted to the database after all.

-For all these reason, I recommand that you only use Doctrine events as a source of information and rely on Symfony Events to code your domain actions and consequences.
+For all these reason, I recommand that you only use Doctrine events as a __source of information__ and rely on Symfony Events to code your domain actions and consequences.

-So here's how I design my events workflowto be clean and efficient.
+So here's how I design my events workflow to be clean and efficient.

 ## Create your domain events

 ``` php
 <?php